-Roofing including roof space
+Roofing including Roof Space

-The roof is of pitched timber construction, externally laid in tiles and incorporates tiled ridging.
-The roof structure incorporates timber framed dormer projections which are externally roughcast.
-There are flat coverings over which could not be viewed from ground level.
-There is a mono-pitched and tiled roof over the front extension.
-The upper level is incorporated within the roof structure and accordingly our inspection of the roof timbers was restricted.
-Access was possible to the apex via a hatch in the landing.
-Only a head and shoulders view was possible - insulation is present.
-No access was gained to any eaves voids or to the extension void.
+The roof is of pitched/hipped design and is overlaid with tiles with a tiled ridge.

+The roof structure is of timber truss construction with timber sarking.
+Insulation materials have been laid in between/over ceiling joists.

 Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.

 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-Rainwater fittings
+Rainwater Fittings